 Here are four steps to help harness those assets, accommodate boomers' expectations, and address their needs when it comes to volunteering.

 - Identify the barriers that may deter baby boomers from volunteering.
 This might include things like difficulty with transportation to and from the volunteer site or simple lack of awareness about volunteer opportunities.
-Learn more about possible barriers.

 - Address the barriers and tackle them head on.
 Perhaps transportation can be provided, or marketing strategies to advertise volunteer opportunities can be improved.
 Consider setting up an information table at a community event or using other low-tech means to get the word out.
-For more tips on how to address these barriers, see here and here.
+For more tips on how to address these barriers, see here.

 - Motivate baby boomers and get them excited about volunteering.
 Baby boomers might become more interested in volunteering if they can increase their sense of connection to nearby communities or learn new skills.
 The possibilities are endless.
-Find more information about how to encourage baby boomers to get involved and stay involved.

 - Think Skills-Based Volunteerism (SBV).
 The eldest of the baby boomers are just now coming upon retirement.
 However, that doesn't necessarily mean they are looking for a change of pace.
 Many will be just as active as before; some might even be looking to replace their old jobs with a cause they are passionate about.
 When recruiting, offer high-responsibility, skill-based opportunities to baby boomers.
 Be very careful not to assume that menial work will be satisfying for all.
 Indeed, some will look forward to slowing things down a bit.
 Others, however, will grow frustrated if their professional or management skills are ignored.
 Learn more about how to implement Skills-Based Volunteerism (SBV).